Kendgonz/Digital-Clock/README.md

 # Digital-Clock
 This project shows a digital clock on the browser, it uses the Date object in order to automatically match the date and time of your device.
+Just open up the project and it will start automatically.